HenSch90/SiD/Modul_Grundprogramm.md

 in:

-q: Haben Sie sich während Ihres Studiums studienbezogen im Ausland aufgehalten?
+q: Waren Sie im Rahmen Ihres Studiums bereits im Ausland?

-is: (z.
-B. Auslandsstudium/-semester, Auslandspraktikum, Sprachkurs im Ausland, Studienreise im Ausland, Projektarbeit im Ausland, Summerschool im Ausland)
+is:

 it: